Americans with Disability Act (ADA)

 Steps in the Process:

-- The employee provides the Employee Relations Coordinator adequate documentation from a qualified health care professional of a disability or impairment on the District’s form.
+- The employee provides Employee Relations adequate documentation from a qualified health care professional of a disability or impairment on the District’s form.
 Reasonable accommodations will not be provided prior to the receipt of adequate documentation as determined by the District.

-- The Employee Relations Coordinator notifies the employee in writing of its determination as to appropriate accommodation(s) to be implemented or the explanatory denial of the request or portions of the request.
+- Employee Relations notifies the employee in writing of its determination as to appropriate accommodation(s) to be implemented or the explanatory denial of the request or portions of the request.
 The principal/supervisor is also notified in writing.

 The District reserves the right to obtain an independent medical opinion concerning the impairment for which an employee seeks an accommodation at District expense.